Kokerboom–Auas High Voltage Power Line

-The Kokerboom–Auas High Voltage Power Line, also Keetmanshoop–Dordabis High Voltage Power Line, is a high voltage electricity power line, under construction, connecting the high voltage substation at Kokerboom, near Keetmanshoop, in the ǁKaras Region to another high voltage substation at Auas, near Dordabis, in the Khomas Region of Namibia.
+The Kokerboom–Auas High Voltage Power Line, is a high voltage electricity power line, under construction in Namibia.
+It is expected to connect the high voltage Kokerboom substation northeast of Keetmanshoop in the ǁKaras Region to the Auas substation near Dordabis, in the Khomas Region.

 Location

-The 400 kilo Volt power line starts at the NamPower 400kV substation at Kokerboom, near the city of Keetmanshoop, in Namibia's ǁKaras Region.
-Kokerboom is about 16 km, by road, northeast of Keetmanshoop, on the road to Koes (M29 Highway).

-The power line travels in a general northerly direction to end at another 400kV substation, also owned by NamPower, located at Auas, near the town of Dordabis, in the Khomas Region of Namibia.
-Dordabis is located about 94 km, southeast of the city of Windhoek the national capital and largest city in the country.
+The 400 kV power line starts at the NamPower 400kV Kokerboom substation 25 km northeast of Keetmanshoop, the capital of Namibia's ǁKaras Region, on the M29 gravel road to Koës.
+The power line travels in a general northerly direction to end at the 400kV Auas substation, also owned by NamPower, located 7 km from where the C23 to Dordabis turns off the B6 east of Windhoek, in the Khomas Region of Namibia.

-The power line passes through three Namibian regions; namely ǁKaras Region, Hardap Region and Khomas Region.
-Its length, from end to end is in excess of 800 km.
+The power line passes through three Namibian regions; ǁKaras Region, Hardap Region and Khomas Region.
+Its planned length is estimated to be around 500 km.

 Overview

 The power line is being developed as part of plans to improve power delivery, reliability and stability of the Namibian electricity grid.
 This will ensure the safe and reliable importation of power from the South African utility, Eskom.
 In the future, when NamPower has excess electricity to sell to the Southern African Power Pool, this transmission line ensures, an efficient means of transporting that power to South Africa and to its final destination.
 In addition, Namibia being a large country, with urban centres sparsely spaced out, the transmission of power at these high voltages, reduces technical losses over those long distances.